 Tag Archives | Spring in art

-THE MOST BEAUTIFUL SPRING IN ART A VIRTUAL EXHIBITION, PART I Today is Van Gogh’s 167th birthday.
+Reposted blog.
+THE MOST BEAUTIFUL SPRING IN ART A VIRTUAL EXHIBITION, PART I Yesterday was Van Gogh’s 168th birthday.
 Have you ever wondered how many Van Gogh exhibitions have been held in art museums throughout the world?
-Because of the coronavirus pandemic, art museums and galleries are temporarily closed.
+Because of the coronavirus pandemic, some art museums and galleries are temporarily closed.
 However, we can […]

 SPRING, A REBIRTH THROUGH ART Spring is finally here in the Northern Hemisphere!
 To celebrate its arrival, here’s a mini-gallery of spring themes, created by a variety of artists such as French Impressionists Pierre-Auguste Renoir (1841-1919) and Camille Pissarro (1830-1903) plus their American counterparts Childe Hassam (1859-1935), Willard Metcalf (1858-1925), John Leslie Breck […]

 Spring is almost here in the mountains!
 Few artists can rival the intense and expressive colors of Swiss artist Giovanni Giacometti (1868-1933) in his interpretation of the coming season.